-As the name suggests, TempDB is a temporary workspace or that SQL Server requires for creating and holding intermediate and temporary objects.
+As the name suggests, TempDB is a temporary workspace required by SQL Server for creating and holding intermediate and temporary objects.

-It is a significant cog in the overall SQL Server apparatus.
-As TempDB is a temporary workspace – the data it holds is transient in nature.
-In other words, your SQ Server instance recreates TempDB every time it restarts – giving itself a clean scratch pad with which it can work.
+TempDB is a significant cog in the overall SQL Server apparatus and as a temporary workspace – the data it holds is transient in nature.
+In other words, your SQL Server instance recreates TempDB every time it restarts – giving itself a clean scratch pad with which it can work.

 - temporary objects triggered by user requests

 Needless to say, if TempDB is not configured optimally, it can lead to operational bottlenecks and a degradation in performance.
 It may leave you wondering why your queries with complex joins and sorting operations are not producing results as fast as expected.

 There are is no easy way to generalize about the best practices for optimizing TempDB, the scenarios are too diverse and what works in a given situation may not work in another.
 Even if your database has gone into production, it is always a good idea to continue to review your TempDB setup to ensure it's configured as it should be.

 One of the most serious issues in database performance is TempDB contention.
 This happens when multiple resources require TempDB, but there is only a single TempDB data file to access.

 TempDB contention can cause serious performance issues and is often misunderstood to be normal blocking due to database locks.
 Many times, it is actually latched contention on the allocation pages by concurrent processes.
 This can lead to bottlenecks as each process waits for its turn.
 As the turn doesn’t come fast enough, the underlying connections timeout and the processes need to be deallocated.

 What do you get?
 A virtual traffic jam of blocked processes.